Skip to content

 Once you’ve used the ceramic rod to sharpen each gullet, it’s time to turn over the knife for the last step.
 Sharpening a knife removes minute amounts of steel.
 Sometimes these remain partially attached to the blade and are known as burrs.
 You’ll be able to feel them if you gently run your finger along the backside of the blade.
 (Remember that on most serrated knives, this side is flat.)
 You’re sharpening it if you feel these burs.
 You’ve used the ceramic to draw metal up and over the edge of the knife blade.

-These burrs can be easily removed by moving the flat side of the knife across the surface of the fine-grit finishing stone of your sharpening stone set.
+These burrs can be easily removed by moving the flat side of the knife across the surface of the fine-grit finishing stone of a sharpening stone.
 There you go.
 You’ve sharpened one of the most useful and important knives in your kitchen.

 Call it a bread knife, or call it a serrated knife — just don’t call it un-sharpenable.
 A quality serrated knife can be sharpened because it was crafted from stronger steel and designed to be maintained instead of thrown away.
 When the time comes, it’ll be better for you to sharpen it yourself or send it out for professional sharpening.
 That way, you can hang on to your trusty knife for a long time to come.